-94 Centre for Social Investment (2013) Social Entrepreneurship in Deutschland - Potentiale und Wachstumsproblematiken, p.
+93 Centre for Social Investment (2013) Social Entrepreneurship in Deutschland - Potentiale und Wachstumsproblematiken, p.
 3.

-95 KOM (2011), 682 final, p.
+94 KOM (2011), 682 final, p.
 2-3.

-- SEs with a transformative impact; - SEs that create new approaches to achieving sustainable welfare benefits.
+- SEs that take an innovative approach to help achieve public welfare goals in more effective or economical ways. - SEs with a transformative impact. - SEs that create new approaches to achieving sustainable welfare benefits.